 Manage Your Medical Problems

-If you have diabetes, heart disease, or other medical problems, your surgeon will have you see the doctors who treat you for these problems.
+If you have diabetes, heart disease, or other medical problems, your surgeon may have you see the providers who treat you for these problems.
 Your risk for problems after surgery will be lower if your diabetes and other medical conditions are under control before surgery.

 Tell all your providers that you are having surgery.
 They may suggest a change in your medicines before your operation.